johannsquiroz-dot/Wallarm-Solutions-Engineer-Challenge/README.md

 ✅ Use the GoTestWAF attack simulation tool to generate traffic.
 ✅ Document the deployment and troubleshooting process.
 ✅ Navigated Wallarm's official documentation to complete the steps.

-Notes & Observations
-This project demonstrates how to run a local Wallarm filtering node on Ubuntu OS Docker and generate attack traffic using GoTestWAF against a backend origin (httpbin.org).

 ## ✅ Evaluation Criteria